OpenDMA/opendma-spec/OpenDMA-Spec.md

 Only properties of the “Reference” data type can be overridden.

-> Conclusion:
-> Properties defined in a super class cannot be overwritten by a classes declared properties, except for specific reference properties.

 #### §11 Choice value object

-A *choice value object* is an object with at least theses properties:
+A *choice value object* is an object with at least these properties:

 1.  `opendma:Class`, single value, Reference, as defined in §6, not null
 2.  `opendma:Id`, single value, String, as defined in §6.2, not null